JeSappelleRoot/PyTube/README.md

 ![chapters](https://user-images.githubusercontent.com/52102633/68952568-b8c22f00-0785-11ea-8781-542118ef4797.png)

 > PyTube will automatically set audio files names, based on tracklist
 > If an audio format is set in command line, it will be apply on each audio files
+> Source audio file (non splitted) will be conserved

 ### Example with a Youtube video ID

 With the command line `python3 PyTube.py --mode album --id Ef7uqh_IJ5o --output ~/Music --format flac` :